Budgeting for the Holidays-Fun Strategies

 There are many “no money” gift ideas.
 These include things that your kids can make or ways to spend time with them which is already a great gift!
 I’ve listed some ideas below but I am sure that you could come up with some on your own, once I get you started… And, here is a link to some $5 ideas to start for Christmas:)

 1. Bake holiday cookies, (this is a link to some yummy recipes!) –preferably ones that you can decorate because that is so much more fun!
 Take some to an elderly neighbor or a teacher.

 2. Create a scavenger hunt around the house, neighborhood or city.
 Invite friends and have a friendly competition.
 Then meet for dinner at a favorite local restaurant and give out prizes for the most original treasures that were found.

-4. Pop in a holiday movie (check out our post with 49 holiday movie ideas for Halloween, Thanksgiving, and Christmas!) and string popcorn and cranberries for your tree.
+4. Pop in a holiday movie -check out my post with 49 holiday movie ideas for Halloween, Thanksgiving, and Christmas!) and string popcorn and cranberries for your tree.

 5. Have a family game night with your favorite carols playing in the background.

 6. Start a holiday journal.
 Keep track of things your family is grateful for, traditions that you celebrate each year and new ones that you would like to start.

 7. Send a handwritten letter to someone far away by snail mail.
 Tell them your favorite memory that you have with them or something that makes them special to you.

 Does this put you in the mood for Christmas?
 It is a little early, but sometimes with a little planning and thought, the actual season might be a little more relaxing and enjoyable.
 I hope that some of these ideas help you in the coming months.
 Here are gift guides for stocking stuffers, teen guys and teen gals!